Andy-Taison/CPP_notes/cpp_notes.md

 [Reference](https://cplusplus.com/doc/tutorial/functions/)

-* Can be good practice and **more efficient** to pass references to a function, rather than using parameters.
+* Can be good practice and **more efficient** to pass references to a function (`&var`), rather than using parameters.
 This is due to parameters cause a copy to be made.
 * Though reference parameter functions are typically perceived as functions to modify the arguments passed, solution...
 * Can define reference (parameters) as constansts `const` guaranteeing function will not modify arguments
 * For **short functions**, can reduce overhead by using `inline` in front of function definition.
 This does not affect the function mechanism, but inserts the function at each call by compiler instead of using more expensive jumps and stacking arguments